B4PzwL3YVGa6/sparrowdo/README.md

 Later on, in your sparrowfile you may have this:

     $ cat sparrowfile

     module_run 'Nginx';

-You may pass parameters to sparrowdo module:
+You may pass parameters to a sparrowdo module:

     module_run 'Nginx', port => 80;

-In module definition one access parameters as:
+In module's definition one access the parameters as:

     our sub tasks (%args) {